OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/indexes.md

 ---
 title: indexes
-description: The documentation page covers the retrieval and visualization of crypto indexes using the CoinGecko API in the OpenBB platform.
+description: "The documentation page covers the retrieval and visualization of crypto" indexes using the CoinGecko API in the OpenBB platform.
 It details parameters, source code, and return values for related methods.
 keywords: